euwbah/musescore-xen-tuner/README.md

 This is how the plugin represents a 'microtonal' note, containing data pertaining to how the note should be spelt/represented microtonally.

+The SymbolCode keys of `accidentals` should be sorted left-to-right in terms of appearance when drawing the accidentals.

 If `accidentals` is null, represents a nominal of the tuning system (note without accidental).

 The `hash` string is to save performance cost of JSON.stringify and acts as a unique identifier for this `XenNote`.

 `"<nominal> SymbolCode <degree> SymbolCode <degree> ..."`

-The accidental codes must appear in increasing order.
+The `SymbolCode`s in the hash string must appear in increasing order.

 For example, the note `A bb d` (1 double flat, 1 mirrored flat) should have the hash string: `"0 6 1 10 1"`.